pedal-edu/pedal/docs/_sources/teachers/quickstart.rst.txt

     match = ast.find_match("_accumulator_ = __initial__")
     if match["__initial__"].name == "List":
-        gently("You initialized your accumulator as a list literal.")
+        gently("You initialized your accumulator as a list literal.", "initialized_accumulator")

 Checking Execution Results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^